Harvey Group Practice is a Research Ready Practice

 We also work with the NIHR Clinical Research Network North Thames, who provide the infrastructure that allows high-quality clinical research to take place in the NHS in our area, so that patients can benefit from new and better treatments.
 We help to increase the opportunities for patients to take part in clinical research and ensure that studies are carried out efficiently.
 They are hosted by Barts Health NHS Trust.

-We are currently taking part in the following research projects:
+We are currently taking part in research projects that include:

 iQuit - looking at whether targeted text messaging can help smokers to quit, in addition to usual care with counselling and tablets (Champix).
 Currently recruiting - if you wish to be involved please book an appointment with our smoking cessation advisor - Karen Horner-Halliday